 8oz Onion

-- Boil the lardons with the beans in the water, until the beans are cooked.
+- Boil the lardons with the peas in the water, until the peas are cooked.

 - Add the root vegetables and simmer slowly until almost cooked, about 10 minutes.